siriak/docs.particular.net/servicecontrol/audit-instances/deployment/containers.md

 ## Upgrading

-A Monitoring instance is upgraded by removing the container for the old version and replacing it with a container built using the new version.
+An ServiceControl audit instance is upgraded by removing the container for the old version and replacing it with a container built using the new version.
 However, the container should be run in [setup mode](#initial-setup) each time it is upgraded.
 For example:

 ```shell
 docker stop audit